samfisherirl/Logitech_LGHUB_Backup_and_RestoreService/README.md

 dont move app from folder before you have installed.

-Extract if zipped, open app in main folder and select install.
+Extract if zipped, open app in main folder.
 From menu select install.
 This will just move a folder to programdata, and create a desktop icon. you can move the desktop icon/app whereever you want.